lkinsella/lkinsella.github.io/README.md

 The blog uses a modified variant of `jekyll-bootsra.386` inspired by Adam Elkus.

-## Copyright
+## License

-All content is generally copyright &copy;2019 Lloyd Kinsella, especially content in `_pages`.
-However configuration and source is provided in the hope it is instructive.
+Blog content in `_pages` is copyright &copy;2019 Lloyd Kinsella.

+All other content is licensing under the MIT license.